Rhodesia Television: Programmes

-Like Salisbury, the station initially operated ‘live-to-air’ as it initially had no facility for video tape recording.
+Like Salisbury, the station initially operated 'live-to-air' as it initially had no facility for videotape recording.
 Imported light entertainment and documentary content was shared with the Salisbury studio and broadcast a day or two or week later.

 A small group of 6 programme Producer / Directors were responsible for local, weekly and sometimes daily studio productions. using a mix of 8 camera / audio operators and 3 floor managers.

 The Newsroom

 Like all Montrose offices the newsroom was very small, perhaps 4,5m x 3m.
 Furnishings were basic.
 A desk for the news editor (Head of News) and a 'shelf desk' on an opposite wall used by two sub-editors/reporters/later bulletin directors.

 A film cameraman was responsible for processing and editing news film on an Intercine editing table.
-All local film was shot on 16mm negative which was converted to positive electronically, prior to transmission.
-Cameras used included a motor-driven Bolex, two clockwork Bolexes and an Auricon sound camera which took 400' foot magnetic stripe film spools.
+All local film was shot on 16mm negative which was converted to positive electronically, before transmission.
+Cameras used included a motor-driven Bolex, two clockwork Bolexes, and an Auricon sound camera which took 400' foot magnetic stripe film spools.

 It is probably safe to say that all programme producer/directors cut their teeth on studio news bulletins, of which a little more later.

 All material was collated for use in three daily bulletins, being, 6pm headlines, a 7.45pm main bulletin and late news headlines.

 With the exception of lead stories, collation was as much as possible primed to geographical areas of the world to attempt to introduce a smoother 'flow' to the bulletin.

-Other newsroom productions included a five-days-a-week 30 minute current affairs programme, The Tenth Hour, produced by the head of news and a weekly five-to-seven minute 'Crimecheck', produced in cooperation with the police.
+Other newsroom productions included a five-days-a-week 30-minute current affairs programme, The Tenth Hour, produced by the head of news and a weekly five-to-seven minute 'Crimecheck', produced in cooperation with the police.

 Equipment in the newsroom was as basic as it could be: